grafana/terraform-provider-grafana/website/docs/r/dashboard.html.md

 * `config_json` - (Required) The JSON configuration for the dashboard.
 * `folder` - (Optional, Forces new resource) The internal id of the folder in Grafana in which to place the dashboard.
+Requires Grafana v5.1+

 ## Attributes Reference